-This analysis of Shakeology alternatives is based on data, not opinion.
-I hope you like graphs.
+This ‘best of the best’ analysis of Shakeology alternatives is based on data, not opinion.
+I hope you like the graphs.

 My goal was to identify the best Shakeology substitute.
 And as an engineer, I geeked out hard.

-The result is an accurate comparison of Shakeology-like products to help you decide which one is best for your goals and budget.
+The result is the most accurate comparison of Shakeology-like products out there to help you decide which healthy meal shake is best for your goals and budget.

 shakeology alternatives

-Even though I am an avid Shakeology drinker, I do my research every couple of years to ensure I am getting the best quality product for my money.
+So, you want to explore finding an alternative to Shakeology.
+Even though Alex and I are longtime Shakeology drinkers, I do my research every year to ensure I am getting the best quality product for my money.

-Plus, we moved outside of the few countries that sell Shakeology (US, Canada, UK, and France only as of July 2022), so we had to find an alternative.
+Plus, we moved outside of the few countries that sell Shakeology (US, Canada, UK, and France only), so we had to find an alternative.

-What I found was confusing, to say the least.
-Websites would say that a keto meal replacement (13 grams of fat per serving) was comparable to Shakeology (3 grams of fat per serving).
+What I found was confusing, to say the least, or just wrong.
+Websites would claim that a keto meal replacement (13 grams of fat per serving) was comparable to Shakeology (3 grams of fat per serving).

 Others would recommend a basic whey protein shake with some adaptogen mushrooms.
-While it’s probably a good product, the ingredient list is seriously lacking compared to that of Shakeology.
+While it’s probably a good product, the ingredient list is seriously lacking compared to a healthy and fully comprehensive meal shake such as Shakeology.

 Mostly, I saw lower-cost alternatives to Shakeology that contained poor quality and artificial ingredients.
-Well, those are just not acceptable.
+Well, those are just not acceptable in our house.

 Given my frustration with these recommendations, writing this article was only a matter of time.
 And, I am a bit embarrassed about how much time I spent on this.
 It was not hours, but days.
 I really, REALLY geeked out.